top of page

 Neurological Physiotherapy for Ataxia

-• Fine motor tasks such as - writing, typing, sewing, doing buttons up on a shirt
+• Difficulty with fine motor tasks such as - writing, typing, sewing, doing buttons up on a shirt

-• Walking - causing difficulty grading your foot clearance
+• Unsteady Walking - causing difficulty grading your foot clearance

-• Balance - to maintain your balance many muscles need to continually contract to keep your centre of gravity inside your base of support.
+• Impaired balance and frequent falls - to maintain your balance many muscles need to continually contract to keep your centre of gravity inside your base of support.
 If you have difficulty with the grading of muscle contractions this will inevitably throw you off balance

-As with many neurological conditions ataxia varies greatly from case to case therefor the exact symptoms and their severity can vary greatly.
+As with many neurological conditions ataxia varies greatly from case to case therefor ethe exact symptoms and their severity can vary greatly.

 Types of Ataxia